napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 deconstructed into a {class}`tuple` that we refer to as a `LayerData` tuple.
 This type shows up often in plugins and is explained here.

-Note that when writing your own plugin, type annotations are nearly always optional, except in rare cases like [`magicgui` function widgets](magicgui).
+Note that when writing your own plugin, type annotations are optional, except in the case of [`magicgui` function widgets](magicgui).
 Here in this section we sometimes provide a type annotation with a more informative name, indicating its value's _functional role_ in a plugin, in addition its possible types.